kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes, but only when a user opts in.
-Setting the `scheduling` fields adds a small field to the workload object and causes the controller to create the corresponding `Workload` and `PodGroup` (or `CompositePodGroup`) objects (~500 bytes each), typically one per workload that opts in.
-Workloads that omit the `scheduling` block are unaffected.
+This KEP itself only adds optional building-block fields to integrating workload objects.
+The larger effect — creating `Workload` and `PodGroup` (or `CompositePodGroup`) objects (~500 bytes each, typically one per opted-in workload) — is performed by integrating controllers and quantified per integration.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Only for workloads that opt in.
-For those, there may be an increase in workload sync duration due to creating the `Workload`/`PodGroup` objects, plus a potential increase in scheduling latency / Pod Startup SLO.
-This KEP itself only adds API translation in the controller.
+This KEP itself adds only in-process API translation (negligible CPU) in controllers that vendor the library.
+The user-visible effects come from the integrations and the scheduler and apply only to opted-in workloads.
 Workloads that omit the `scheduling` block are unaffected.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Only for workloads that opt in, and the increase comes from the `Workload`/`PodGroup` objects:
-  * kube-controller-manager: additional memory for `Workload`/`PodGroup` informers and the (negligible) CPU for translating the `scheduling` fields.
-  * kube-scheduler: additional memory for `Workload`/`PodGroup` caches.
-  * etcd: additional storage for the `Workload`/`PodGroup` objects.
-  * kube-apiserver: additional watches for `Workload`/`PodGroup` resources, with minimal CPU impact.
+This KEP itself adds only the building-block fields and the build-time translation library (negligible CPU).

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?